infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Child Safety/Child Safety.md

 		 - shall have at least one toilet, with a total surface area of at least two sq. meters
 		 - shall have at least one bathroom/shower, with a total surface area of at least six sq. meters.
 	- **For a dormitory**
-Dormitory buildings shall not be more than one storey.
+		- Dormitory buildings shall not be more than one storey.
-The number of children residing in one bedroom in a dormitory building shall not exceed sixteen.
+		- The number of children residing in one bedroom in a dormitory building shall not exceed sixteen.
-The surface area for one bedroom in a dormitory building shall be at least forty-eight sq. meters.
+		- The surface area for one bedroom in a dormitory building shall be at least forty-eight sq. meters.
-A dormitory building shall have at least one toilet compartment for each bedroom with a total surface area of at least one sq. meter.
+		- A dormitory building shall have at least one toilet compartment for each bedroom with a total surface area of at least one sq. meter.
-A dormitory building in a childcare institution shall have at least one bathroom/shower compartment for each bedroom, with a total surface area of at least one and half sq. meters.
+		- A dormitory building in a childcare institution shall have at least one bathroom/shower compartment for each bedroom, with a total surface area of at least one and half sq. meters.
-A dormitory building in a childcare institution shall have at least one washing basin for each bedroom.
+		- A dormitory building in a childcare institution shall have at least one washing basin for each bedroom.

-### SLEEPING
+- According to practices recommended by Rainbow Homes, Catalysts for Social Action and Aangan, there are a number of key priorities in arranging accommodation for children
--Have clearly marked areas for sleeping for children and staff -All children have rights to privacy for bathing, dressing, sleeping etc -Have adequate number of beds and rotate bed allocation regularly-weekly or fortnightly
+	- [^9]Separate accommodation for boys and girls above the age of 6 years

--Keep light bulks on at night in the dormitory and toilets -Mark secluded spots and ask the children to “keep off” -Open box for anonymous complaints
+	- The shelter must have sufficient space for children inclusive of stipulated number of toilets & bathing rooms as per JJ ACT 2015

-## Accommodation arrangements
+	- A room must be allocated to keep the bedding of the children, locker system to keep the personal belongings of the children

-[^9]• Separate accommodation for boys and girls above the age of 6 years
+	- Safety equipment such as fire extinguisher should be available in the premise

-• The home should have access to transport facility
+	- The provision for security to guard the place, should be as per the ICPS standards

-• The shelter must have sufficient space for children inclusive of stipulated number of toilets & bathing rooms as per JJ ACT 2015
+	- -Two phones for children to use, easily accessible

-Safety equipment such as fire extinguisher should be available in the premise
+	- Child protection committee numbers available on the wall

-• A room must be allocated to keep the bedding of the children, locker system to keep the personal belongings of the children
+	- Have clearly marked areas for sleeping for children and staff
-• Separate accommodation for boys and girls above the age of 6 years
+	- All children have rights to privacy for bathing, dressing, sleeping etc

-• The home should have access to transport facility
+	- Have adequate number of beds and rotate bed allocation regularly-weekly or fortnightly

-• The shelter must have sufficient space for children inclusive of stipulated number of toilets & bathing rooms as per JJ ACT 2015
+	- Keep light bulks on at night in the dormitory and toilets

-Safety equipment such as fire extinguisher should be available in the premise
+	- Mark secluded spots and ask the children to “keep off”

-• A room must be allocated to keep the bedding of the children, locker system to keep the personal belongings of the children
+	- Open box for anonymous complaints

-• The provision for security to guard the place, should be as per the ICPS standards
+## CAREGIVING REQUIREMENTS FOR CHILD SAFETY